shudarshon/challenge-terraform/6-tf-s3-backend/README.md

 # usage

-simply to modify individual configurations login to that specific folder (such as asg, elb, cw or r53) and run
+to modify individual configurations login to that specific folder (such as vpc, sg, kms or rds) and run

   ```
   make init